wlucilus/PhdNumerics/openmp Parallelization/READme.md

 ## Syllabus
--lm ? math library to account for mathematicam function: cos(), sin(), atan() ...etc.
+-lm ? math library to account for mathematical functions (linux): cos(), sin(), atan() ...etc.
 -fopenmp ?
-Flag to the compiler to interpret openmp codes
+Flag to enforce the compiler to interpret openmp syntax

 ### Tips